2342mark/2342mark/README.md

 ## 📖 About Me

-I’m a backend developer with a strong academic background in **Applied Computer Science**, currently studying at the **Faculty of Applied Mathematics and Computer Science, Belarusian State University**.
+I’m a passionate backend developer with a strong academic background in **Applied Computer Science**, currently studying at the **Faculty of Applied Mathematics and Computer Science, Belarusian State University**.
 I enjoy building reliable, maintainable, and scalable server-side applications, with a focus on clean architecture, data processing, and system design.
 My interests lie in backend technologies, algorithms, distributed systems, and software engineering best practices.
 In my free time, I work on personal projects, explore modern frameworks, and improve my understanding of computer science fundamentals.